AOLabsOrg/herfy-backend/docs/SETUP.md

-# Setup Guide for Harfy Backend
+# Setup Guide for Herfy Backend

-This guide explains how to set up and run the Harfy Backend locally.
+This guide explains how to set up and run the Herfy Backend locally.

 ## Prerequisites
 - **.NET SDK 8.0**: Download from [here](https://dotnet.microsoft.com/download).